karenpeng/devart-template/project_posts/2014-03-19-User-Testing.md

 From these two tests I come down to roughly two ways to improve this work:

 1. In terms of massive-player experience, control to a certain degreed is essential.
 It could be some guidance like asking people to draw certain shapes, or, try to make their drawing move to some targets, or, simply ask them to cooperate to achieve some drawings.
 2. A purpose is lack in this piece.
 Right now it’s totally open.
 How could you possibly make people to play it for quite a time?
+So far, I think that cooperation is the key.